-To begin with, analytics reporting both serve different purposes.
+To begin with, analytics and reporting both serve different purposes.
 If you’re looking to get an answer to ‘what’s happening’ you need data reporting.

 However, if you already have data reports (in simple words: organized and summarized data) and you need to find out the answer to ‘what now,’ you need to dive into analytics (and analytics dashboards).